CodingNomads/mentor-docs/docs/04_code_labs.md

 Learning new things only happens through struggle, training, and repetition.
 Therefore, handing out solutions will be a disservice to your students.

-Prompt your students to trust the process, encourage them to keep trying themselves as well as consult [our forum](https://forum.codingnomads.co/) and you as their mentor for support and tips.
+Prompt your students to trust the process, encourage them to keep trying themselves as well as consult [Discord](https://codingnomads.com/discord) and you as their mentor for support and tips.

 Make it clear to them that you are **trained to assist them in figuring out the solution by themselves** - which is the only way to increase their understanding and skills.